-In order to comply with our legal, regulatory and statutory obligations, sometimes we also need to pass your personal information to third parties, such as Her Majesty’s Courts, law enforcement agencies, auditors, and our professional advisers such as legal advisors and actuaries.
+In order to comply with our legal, regulatory and statutory obligations, sometimes we also need to pass your personal information to third parties, such as His Majesty’s Courts, law enforcement agencies, auditors, and our professional advisers such as legal advisors and actuaries.

 c.
 For research purposes